albararifqii/hello-world2/README.md

   5. merge a created branch of master branch with the master branch
   6. done.

-  ..tbh still doesn't understand why i need to learn this shit, sorry.
+...tbh still doesn't understand why i need to learn this shit. *KMS